Informfully/Documentation/docs/source/source.rst

 The ``imports/`` directory includes another very important segmentation.
 It includes the directories ``api``, ``lib``, ``startup``, and ``ui``.
 Inside ``api`` there are only files that make up the API of the server.
-That is, it includes all publications, collections and methods.
+That is, it includes all publications, collections, and methods.
 Again, it is separated into directories for client/server and components or concerns.
 The ``lib`` directory includes code that can be reused across the entire project and which is not specific to any of the environments.
-It consists of utility functions such as splitting strings, constructing arrays, sorting arrays and similar.
+It consists of utility functions such as splitting strings, constructing arrays, sorting arrays, and similar.
 Within the directory, the code is split again by components and concerns.

 The ``startup`` directory includes all files, for each directory, that are needed during startup.